mattdark/json-mysql-importer/README.md

 * Writer
 * Cast

-Using Pandas, a dataframe will be created from the more than 375 thousand JSON files that represent the meta information of the movies.
-This will permit that information can be read and analyzed.
-Every entry in this dataset has the following content:
+Every entry in this dataset is a JSON file, and has the following content:

 <details>
   <summary><b>JSON</b> (click to expand)</summary>